Sportsbadger/SF-Field-Security/README.md

 ## Tips and troubleshooting
 - Confirm the Salesforce CLI is authenticated with the configured alias using `sf org display --target-org <alias>` if retrieval fails.
-- If you use managed packages, populate `explicit_custom_objects` in `config.ini` so their objects are included in the package manifest.
+- If you use managed packages, populate the `explicit_custom_objects` entry for each org in `config.ini` so their objects are included in that org's package manifest.
 - Keep the CLI version updated (`sf update`) to avoid API incompatibilities when retrieving or deploying metadata.